avrahamshukron/meta-hubshuffle/README.md

 Configuration
 ============
- * Add your NetworkManager connection profiles under meta-hubshuffle/recipes-networking/networkmanager/files/*.nmconnection and add those files to the SRC_URI variable in networkmanager_%.bbappend.
+ * Add your NetworkManager connection profiles under meta-mentos/recipes-networking/networkmanager/files/*.nmconnection and add those files to the SRC_URI variable in networkmanager_%.bbappend.
- * The root password is defined in meta-hubshuffle/recipes-core/images/hubshuffle-image-kodi.bb
+ * The root password is defined in meta-mentos/recipes-core/images/mentos-image-kodi.bb
- * The hubshuffle user password is configured in meta-hubshuffle/recipes-core/hubshuffle-user/hubshuffle-user.bb
+ * The mentos user password is configured in meta-mentos/recipes-core/mentos-user/mentos-user.bb

 Issues
 ============